Amourspirit/python_ooo_dev_tools/docs/odev/part3/chapter14.rst

 This approach isn't very efficient since it means that the image is being loaded twice, once as an XGraphic_ object by :py:meth:`~.ImagesLo.get_size_100mm`, and also as a bitmap by ``setImage()``.

-14.2.2 Updating the Bike’s Position and Orientation
+14.2.2 Updating the Bike's Position and Orientation
 ---------------------------------------------------

-The ``_animate_bike()`` animation uses Draw methods for getting and setting the shape’s position and orientation:
+The ``_animate_bike()`` animation uses Draw methods for getting and setting the shap's position and orientation:

 .. tabs::